JetBrains/guide/site/javascript/tutorials/eleventy-tsx/tsx-templates/index.md

 {% include "./demos/site/index.11ty.tsx" %}
 ```

 Several interesting points.
-Obviously, the `return` hands back `JSX`, which indicate in the `JSX.Element` return type.
+Obviously, the `return` clearly indicates a return type of `JSX.Element`.

-But notice what's missing.
-In our `vhtml` setup, we had to preface each file with this:
+Even better: what's missing.
+In our previous work with 11ty and TSX, we had to preface each file with a specific
+declaration of the `h` function via import:

 ```typescript
 import h, { JSX } from "vhtml";
 ```

 This was annoying.
 Not the least of which: `h` wasn't even used in the file and showed up as an unused import.
+This
+then required extra typing to suppress the warning.
+With `jsx-async-runtime`, we don't need to import `h` or `JSX`.

 If we try to build now, it will...fail.
 11ty templates are supposed to return a _string_, not a JSX element.
 Let's fix
 that in `eleventy.config.ts` by using `eleventyConfig.addTransform`: